Cray-HPE/sat/docs/man/sat-bootsys.8.rst

 **-h, --help**
         Print the help message for 'sat bootsys'.

-**--dry-run**
-        If supplied, do not perform any destructive operations on the system.
-        (e.g. powering off, stopping services, etc.)

 SHUTDOWN AND BOOT OPTIONS
 -------------------------
 These options apply to both the ``shutdown`` and ``boot`` actions.